RaquelNascimento96/gameProject_SaveLuke/README.md

 - The player (Luke) can move to the left and right sides
 - Obstacles appear randomly from the bottom and go up the whole canvas
 - Obstacles are deleted once they reach the end of the canvas
-- Background elements are created with obstacles logic, but without collision
+- Background elements (aka snow flakes) are created with obstacles logic, but without collision
 - If the player collides with an obstacle, dies and it’s game over
+- Timer - if the user reaches zero without collisions, wins
+- Sound effects for the background and victory and game-over scenarios

 ## Backlog
-- Timer - if the user reaches 0:00 without collisions, wins
-- Level of difficulty - obstacles appear faster in the final seconds
+- Introducing speed/dificulty - making obstacles appearing faster in the final seconds
 - Player changes direction when we press right or left keys
-- Sound effects for victory and game-over scenarios
 - Levels - with less time and more speed of the obstacles

 ## Data structure